Reciprocity

 Best Practices and Tips to Apply the Law of Reciprocity in UX Design

-Designers should consider the following best practices and tips to effectively apply this law:
+Designers should consider some best practices and tips to use this law well; here are main ones:

 1. Know the Target Audience

-Designers should conduct UX research thoroughly before they determine a good strategy for the brand they serve.
-So, they should leverage research methods and analytics tools to yield insights about what users would want, and how best these users might return the favor once they receive it.
+Designers should do their UX research—and thoroughly—before they determine a good strategy for the brand they serve.
+So, they should use solid research methods and analytics tools to get insights about what users would want—and how best these users might return the favor once they receive it.

 2. Provide Value Upfront

-Offer users something of value before asking for any desired actions.
-This could be in the form of free resources, exclusive content or personalized recommendations.
-When designers demonstrate the value users can expect from the product or service, they establish a foundation for reciprocity.
+Offer users something they’ll value before asking them to take any desired actions.
+This offer could take the shape of free resources, exclusive content or personalized recommendations.
+When designers show users the value the latter can expect from the product or service, they set down a solid foundation for reciprocity.

 Screenshot from the Duolingo site.